kendarorg/Angular101/README.md

 ### Root

-The directory demoApp is created, and contains several other subdirectories:
+The directory demo001 is created, and contains several other subdirectories:

  * node_modules: all the node stuffs download for the project, that is added directly to the .gitignore file
  * src: containing the real source files